lyubogeorgiev/Java-Advanced/Sets_Maps/README.md

 This exercise is about sorting Maps by its values.
 This is implemented by converting the Map to List<Map.Entry<K, V>>.
 Then a List.sort() function is used to get the lists sorted by values.

+Exercise 10 - Logs Aggregator
+-

+To keep track of the usernames with the IPs and usernames with the duration we are using 2 Maps.
+First map has a key of username and a value of a list of durations.
+The second map has username as a key and value a Set of IP addresses as the IP addresses in the output need to be only unique.